Most recently updated on March 7, 2023

 In 1970, a busing system was implemented to integrate schools.
 In 1986, the city began a Fund for the Future of Shaker Heights to provide loans for people to buy homes in segregated neighborhoods.
 In 2017, the fund donated its assets to the Shaker Heights Development Corporation.

-Today, the town is 54 percent white, 35 percent Black and 5 percent Asian.
-Its median annual household income is about $90,000 and an average home costs about $250,000.
+Today, the town is 53 percent white, 36 percent Black and 3 percent Asian.
+Its median annual household income is about $92,000 and a typical home costs about $275,000.

 A 2019 Washington Post article detailed the Shaker Heights’ 60-year journey to try to create and maintain a truly integrated town from the housing loan program to the school buses.
 However, as the story written by a journalist who grew up in Shaker Heights points out, the town is still struggling to close achievement gaps in its education between students of different races as well as underlying racial tensions in some neighborhoods.